Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "What spurred her murder?"
 Mila continued her questions, rinsing down the bread with a mouthful of water from her cup.

-"It was their plan to involve one such as I in order to have a hero for their cause.
+"It was their plan to involve one such as I in order to have an apotheosis for their cause.
 To give it legitimacy.
 The effort to hunt down and eradicate evil was theirs, but it was afore the riddance of their own foulness rather than that of others.
-After her death that night, I became a figurehead for their cause.
-The town in their regard saw me as an idol, albeit a false one and this disgusted me to no end.
+After her death that night, I became the quintessence for their cause.
+The town in their regard saw me as an idol, albeit a false one, and this disgusted me to no end.
 The strangers who'd shown up to teach others of the hunt had held me in alliance though I was no fool for their ire.
 I used my position amidst their numbers to save others and mislead them so as to avert needless death, but they still found it and their support only grew like the plague."
 Father Wilsen continued.

 "You mentioned the strangers.
 Who are they?"
 Mila put the empty hammered steel plate down on his desk still brandishing her cup of water.